-Around the same time as the sansuyu trees begin to bloom so do the apricot plum blossoms in Korea!
+Around the same time as the sansuyu trees begin to bloom so do the apricot plum blossoms in Korea and signify the start of spring.
 Here’s a guide to visiting the prettiest area to see all the maehwa trees in their full glory at the Gwangyang Maehwa Festival.

 The same week as I went to the Gurye Sansuyu Festival, I went to Gwangyang for the plum blossom festival.
 I also wound up going again with some Korean friends the next week because — why not?!